lightninglabs/lnc-web/README.md

 ## A npm module for Lightning Node Connect

 ## API Design

 #### Set-up and connection

 The constructor for the LNC object takes a parameters object with the three following fields:

-- `pairingPhrase` (string, required): Your LNC pairing phrase
+-   `pairingPhrase` (string): Your LNC pairing phrase
 -   `serverHost` (string): Specify a custom Lightning Node Connect proxy server.
 If not specified we'll default to `mailbox.terminal.lightning.today:443`.
 -   `wasmClientCode` (string): Custom location for the WASM client code.
 Can be remote or local.
 If not specified we’ll default to our instance on our CDN.
 -   `namespace` (string): JavaScript namespace used for the main WASM calls.
 You can maintain multiple connections if you use different namespaces.
 If not specified we'll default to `default`.
 -   `password` (string): By default, this module will handle storage of your local and remote keys for you in local storage.
 We highly recommend encrypting that data with a password you set here.
-- `localKey` (string): local private key; part of the second handshake authentication process.
-Only need to specify this if you handle storage of auth data yourself and set `onLocalPrivCreate`.
-- `remoteKey` (string): remote public key; part of the second handshake authentication process.
-Only need to specify this if you handle storage of auth data yourself and set `onRemoteKeyReceive`.
-- `onLocalPrivCreate` (Function): override method for the storage of the local private key.
-This gets called when first load the WASM without an existing local private key.
-- `onRemoteKeyReceive` (Function): override method for the storage of the remote public key.
-This gets called when first connecting without an existing local private key.

 ```
 import LNC from ‘@lightninglabs/lnc-web’;